 - A Bloodborne Pathogen at Risk Assessment must be performed when human materials are used.
 The form should be provided to the department’s Exposure Control Officer (ECO).
 You may also call or email the ECO to alert them of a new employee.

-- If considered “at risk,” the new employee must be offered the Hep-B vaccination and complete the Hepatitis B Immunization Survey in the online ReadySet system, regardless of whether s/he accepts or declines the vaccination.
+- Paid employees must be offered the Hep-B vaccination and complete the Hepatitis B Immunization Survey in the online ReadySet system, regardless of whether s/he accepts or declines the vaccination.
 If an employee initially declined the vaccination, s/he may decide to receive it later, if s/he is still considered “at risk”.

-- “At risk” employees must review the Exposure Control Plan (ECP) and know the name of the Exposure Control Officer.
+- “At risk” workers must review the Exposure Control Plan (ECP) and know the name of the Exposure Control Officer.

 Biological Agent Use: